Selected Magazine Articles

 “Why are so few Australian trees deciduous?”
 (1998, 26: 22-230)

 The seeds of seashore plants travel widely.
 Coconuts have reached Norway.
-On the Christmas Island Bird’n’Nature Week held in September each year Tim shows guests Greta Beach, a special site where beach seeds have been studied.
+When Tim was a guide on the Christmas Island Bird’n’Nature Week he showed guests Greta Beach, an unusual site at which beach seeds have been studied.
 (1996-7, 25: 22-23)